Small Satellite Market Intelligence Report

-The Small Satellite Market Intelligence update is a quarterly report that follows the fast growing interest in small satellites with the intention to make data on the sector free and accessible.
+The Small Satellite Market Intelligence Report is a quarterly update that follows the fast-growing interest in small satellites with the intention to make data on the sector free and accessible.

-Small Satellites provide a complementary alternative to larger satellites by providing cheaper, more frequent and up-to-date data, opening new markets for satellite applications.
-The past 5 years have seen the emergence of this market and the UK is in a good position to capitalise.
+Small satellites are a significantly utilised alternative to larger satellites because they can provide cheaper, more frequent, and up-to-date data, opening new markets for satellite applications.
+Recent years have seen the emergence of this market with a huge boom attributed to satellite constellations.

 As part of its remit to support the UK space sector, the Catapult provides guidance and facilitates industry growth in this new space era.
-The Small Satellite Market Intelligence report will share information the Catapult teams aggregate through day-to-day work.
-Quarterly rather than yearly reports are issued in order to improve the visibility of the fast-growing sector of small satellites.
+The Small Satellite Market Intelligence Report shares information the Catapult teams aggregate through day-to-day work.
+Quarterly rather than yearly reports are issued to improve the visibility of the fast-growing sector of small satellites.
 These reports aim to inform but also consolidate information through your feedback and will be complemented with ad-hoc reports on specific topics.

 Small satellites are defined here as satellites with a wet mass (including propellant) below or equal to 500 kg with the associated terminology as per table.
-They are mostly used in Low Earth Orbit (LEO) below 2,000 km altitude, a majority currently in Sun Synchronous Orbit (SSO), where the satellite observes any area at the same local time.
+They are mostly used in Low Earth Orbit (LEO) below 2,000 km altitude.

 Please register to download our quarterly Small Satellite Market Intelligence report.
 Once you have submitted your details, you will be redirected to the reports.